Atlas rocket blasts off from Florida with military communications satellite

-CAPE CANAVERAL, Fla An unmanned Atlas 5 rocket blasted off from Cape Canaveral Air Force Station in Florida on Tuesday with a next-generation communications satellite designed to provide cellular-like voice and data services to U.S. military forces around the world.
+CAPE CANAVERAL Fla.
+Jan 20 An unmanned Atlas 5 rocket blasted off from Cape Canaveral Air Force Station in Florida on Tuesday with a next-generation communications satellite designed to provide cellular-like voice and data services to U.S. military forces around the world.

 The 20-story-tall rocket, manufactured and flown by United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co, lifted off at 8:04 p.m.
-EST, the first of 13 missions the company plans for this year.
+EST/0104 GMT, the first of 13 missions the company plans for this year.

 Perched on top of the rocket was the third spacecraft for the U.S. Navy's $7.3 billion Mobile User Objective System, or MUOS, network, which is intended to provide 3G-like cellular technology to vehicles, ships, submarines, aircraft and troops on the move.